forestryio/forestry.io/hugo/content/blog/customize-sidebar-and-assign-front-matter-templates.md

 ## Label Categories

-Sometimes your directory names might not ideal outside a development environment.
+Sometimes your directory names might not be ideal outside a development environment.
 That’s why you can now choose to rename the labels of your content types.

 ![](/uploads/2018/07/switch-label.gif)